February 21, 2019 | Mason Roberts

 With these positive factors in mind, there are also some negatives to consider.
 Being careful with your financial decisions is an important part of being a business owner.
 You don't want to get stuck in a downward spiral of debt for what seems like countless exhausting years.
 This is something that should be taken seriously.
 That means there should be some serious planning being done.
 Make sure you know what's expected and what you're really signing up for, and do everything possible to help this process run smoothly.

 But just because there are possible negative aspects that could come into play doesn't mean it should deter you.
 It should only make you cautious - keep you alert and on your toes.
-It's a good idea to be aware of the business financing missteps many make in the loan process, too.
+It's a good idea to be aware of the business funding missteps many make in the process, too.
 That way, you can learn from someone else's mistakes right off the bat without having to endure the consequences they may have had to work through themselves.

 1.Borrowing More Money Than You Are Able to Pay Back